23RD ANNUAL DAVID N. DINKINS LEADERSHIP

-For over 20 years, this annual forum has addressed many of the challenging issues that successful urban ecosystems must contend with -- including education, the environment, labor, tourism, incarceration and fiscal crises.
+Named for the 106th Mayor of the nation's largest city, the first (and only) African American Mayor elected in New York City, this annual forum has addressed many of the challenging issues that successful urban ecosystems must contend with -- including education, the environment, labor, tourism, incarceration and fiscal crises – for over two decades.

 The 23rd Annual David N. Dinkins Leadership and Public Policy Forum is made possible with support from the Association for a Better New York (ABNY).
 ABNY is a coalition of business, labor, non-profit and political leaders focused on exploring and implementing ideas that keep New York City moving forward.
 With more than 300 member organizations, ABNY incorporates a comprehensive and diverse view of the issues and challenges facing New York City.
 ABNY is dedicated to the constant growth and renewal of New York City’s people, businesses and communities.
 As the Association for a Better New York (ABNY) marches toward its 50th Anniversary in 2021, the organization reflects on the many public officials, partners, members, and friends who have worked together to keep New York City moving forward.
 ABNY is grateful to Mayor David N. Dinkins for his decades-long support and firm commitment to making New York City a better place to live, work, and visit.